Install a Samsung washing machine in your home

-After tightening the fittings by hand until they are snug, tighten them an additional two-thirds of a turn with a wrench.
-Make sure the hoses aren't bent or twisted, if so, they could leak.
+Tighten the fittings by hand until they are snug, and tighten them an additional two-thirds of a turn with a wrench.
+Make sure the hoses aren't bent or twisted.
+If they are, they could leak.

 Turn on the hot and cold water supplies and check all the water supply intake connections for water leaks.

 Position the drain hose

 Over the edge of a wash basin: The drain hose must be placed at a height between 24 inches and 35 inches from the floor.
 To keep the drain hose's spout bent, use the supplied plastic hose guide (A).
 Secure the guide to the wall using a hook to ensure stable drainage.

 In a standpipe or laundry tub/utility sink: The laundry tub (B) or standpipe (C) must be no shorter than 39 inches and no higher or longer than 96 inches from the floor.
 To keep the drain hose's spout bent, use the supplied plastic hose guide.
 Use zip ties (D and E) to secure the drain hose to the tub or standpipe without kinking the hose.
 Heights will vary.

 If using a standpipe, insert the drain hose at least 6 inches but no more than 8 inches into the standpipe and make sure the connection between the drain hose and the standpipe is not airtight.

 The drain hose can be installed to 96 inches maximum, but the draining capability can be reduced at this height.
-This can also cause the washer to have an odor because of remaining water in the drain system.
+This can also cause the washing machine to have an odor because of remaining water in the drain system.

 Level the washing machine

-Details are so important in a washing machine install, and leveling the washer is no exception.
+Details are so important in a washing machine install, and leveling the machine is no exception.